Sony Blocks PS Remote Play with Most Mobile Controllers and Handhelds on Android. But You Can Work Around It!

 Option 2 – Logitech to the Rescue

-In one of the updates to the G Cloud device post release, Logitech added a clever feature – the ability to map button presses from its controls to touch events on the screen.
-While this can also be helpful in some Android games that have touch controls but not controller support, the main target of this was likely the Sony Remote Play app.
+Just before this, in previous updates to the G Cloud device post-release, Logitech added a clever feature – the ability to map button presses from its controls to touch events on the screen.
+While this can also be helpful for some Android games with touch controls but no controller support, the main target of this was likely the Sony Remote Play app.

 PS Remote Play Virtual Controls

-The PS Remote Play Virtual Controls You’ll Have to Get Used to on the Logitech G Cloud When Using This Workaround
+The PS Remote Play Virtual Controls You May Want to Disable When Playing on the Logitech G Cloud

 Conclusions

-So, there you have it – two ways of working around Sony’s limitations for Remote Play on third party controllers and hand held devices.
-While the first applies to many different devices such as the Razer Kishi, Logitech G Cloud and Ayn Odin, the latter is a clever workaround developed by Logitech just for the G Cloud.
+So, there you have it – two ways of working around Sony’s limitations for Remote Play on third-party controllers and handheld devices.
+While the first applies to many different devices such as the Razer Kishi, Non-PS versions of the Backbone, Logitech G Cloud and Ayn Odin, the latter is a clever workaround developed by Logitech for the G Cloud.

 Jack Deslippe